HIFU Deep Wrinkle Treatment in Singapore: What to Expect

 Never stop prescribed corticosteroids abruptly to treat steroid acne.
 Sudden discontinuation can cause serious health complications.
 Always consult your prescribing physician before modifying steroid therapy.

-Chemical peels using salicylic acid 20-30% or glycolic acid 30-70% help accelerate clearing of steroid acne.
+Chemical peels using salicylic acid 20-30% or glycolic acid 30-70% help accelerate the clearing of steroid acne.
 These treatments, performed every 2-4 weeks, exfoliate dead skin cells and reduce inflammation.
-The concentration and frequency depend on your skin’s tolerance and acne severity.
+The concentration and frequency depend on the individual’s skin tolerance and acne severity.

-LED light therapy combining blue light (415nm) and red light (630nm) targets bacteria and reduces inflammation without irritation.
+LED light therapy, combining blue light (415nm) and red light (630nm), targets bacteria and reduces inflammation without causing irritation.
 Sessions last 15-20 minutes and are performed twice weekly during active breakouts, then weekly for maintenance.

 Proper skincare during steroid therapy reduces acne development.
 Cleanse affected areas twice daily with a gentle, non-comedogenic cleanser.
 Avoid harsh scrubbing, which increases irritation and oil production.
 Pat skin dry rather than rubbing.